puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 The 'catalog_diff.json' file is written in JSON compliant with a json-schema viewable on stdout using '--schema catalog_delta'.

-The '<type>_log.json' files are written in JSON compliant with a json-schema viewable on stdout using '--schema log'.
+The two '<type>_log.json' files are written in JSON compliant with a json-schema viewable on stdout using '--schema log'.

 OPTIONS